2600hz/kazoo/applications/crossbar/doc/faxes.md

 #### Fetch the fax payload

-This API retrieves the fax document / attachments for a particular inbound fax for which you have the fax ID.
+Retrieve the fax document / attachments for a particular inbound fax for which you have the fax ID.

 > GET /v2/accounts/{ACCOUNT_ID}/faxes/inbox/{FAX_ID}/attachment